hetvi1511/cse15l-lab-reports/Lab_Report_3.md

 When no line starts with the speicfied query, it displays nothing.

-I did all my research on grep command-lne options from [GeeksForGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).
+I did all my research on grep command-line options from [GeeksForGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).